What It Means and How to Prepare Strategically

 Candidates benefit from focused UCAT help that addresses:

-- Score optimisation through strategy – taught by Top Scoring Tutors
+- Score optimisation through strategy – taught by Top-Scoring Tutors Using Dr Admissions EdUCATe™ framework.

-- Time management– avoid trial and error approaches, which waste time
+- Time management– avoid trial and error approaches, which waste valuable time.

 2. Enrol in a Structured UCAT Preparation Course